In-person appointments in Hampstead, plus online therapy across the UK and internationally

 How we can help

-Our aim is not simply to reduce distress in the short term, but to help children, young people, and families understand what is happening and move towards lasting change.
+Our psychologists take time to understand the whole picture before recommending the right approach.
+The aim is not simply to reduce distress in the short term, but to help children, teenagers, parents and families understand what is happening, build practical strategies, and move towards lasting change.

 What to expect from sessions?